 Science curriculum doesn't have to be expensive.
-A good portion of what we've used for science over the years has been free resources!
+A good portion of what we've used for science over the years have been free resources!

 I remember science being incredibly dry and boring in school and I want my children’s science experience to be anything but boring.
 Because of that, I seek out resources that offer learning through living books and lots and lots of experiments.
 The more hands-on, the better!